 Bush has no time for Mahmood.

-Bush won't tell Bush just threatening to blow them up.
+Bush just threatening to blow him up.

-Old Mahmood and his pals in this country and in the national and worldwide drive-by media will be able to portray President Bush and the United States as the bad guys, as the recalcitrant ones, the people that don't want an agreement, the people who are spoiling for war.
+So when nothing happens, and Mahmoud has no intention for anything to happen, old Mahmoud and his pals in this country and in the national and worldwide drive-by media will be able to portray President Bush and the United States as the bad guys, as the recalcitrant ones, the people that don't want an agreement, the people who are spoiling for war.

 But Bush wasn't interested.